falaki 4 months ago

 I don't think American-English is likely to become a creole language through mixture with Spanish because modern media is such a huge standardizing force.
 As a Brit I've never had trouble understanding anyone in the US while in the UK there are regional dialects I struggle to understand.

-• Retric 4 hours ago
+• Retric 4 months ago

 Linguists focus on grammar and generally agree with you.
 To be fair, Dutch is really close to modern English in terms of grammar and they have a lot of shared vocabulary.